VitBrandao/node-js-exercices-22-first-steps/README.md

 :us:  From the Back-End Module (Web Development course at Trybe).
 In the Block 22 we started learning Node.js, including Express.js and tests with Mocha, Chai and Sinon.
 Here are some of the exercices that I developed during the 4 days of classes.
+It includes:

 - **Node.js** syntax;
 - **fs** - read and write files (sync/async);